hooh-hooah/hooh-hooah.github.io/tutorials/chara-hair.md

 3. Go to folder where you stored your hair textures.
 4. Press Assign Textures or Drag and Drop textures manually to Textures Area.
    Assign Textures will seek for:
-    - Any Texture that contains word "color" in the name but does not have word "mask" in the name
+    - Any Texture that contains word "color" in the name but does not have "mask" in the name.
     - Any Texture that has "normal" in the name.
     - Any Texture that has "ao", "ambient", "occlusion" in the name.
     - Any Texture that has "noise" in the name.
     - Any Texture that has "colormask" in the name.
-5. Check if all textures are assigned.
+5. Check if material has all textures.
 6. Press Initialize

 ### Setup Mod XML File